-This Holy week reading on imitating Christ’s death by being buried with him through baptism amplifies St. Paul’s words in Romans 6:11 that in the sacrament of baptism we are baptized into Christ’s death, being buried as it were with him under the saving waters and being reborn as sons and daughters of God.
+This Holy week reading on imitating Christ’s death by being buried with him through baptism amplifies St. Paul’s words in Romans 6:11 that in this sacrament we are baptized into Christ’s death, being buried as it were with him under the saving waters and being reborn as sons and daughters of God.
 This post is especially important for those involved in RCIA.

 When mankind was estranged from him by disobedience, God our Savior made a plan for raising us from our fall and restoring us to friendship with himself.
 According to this plan Christ came in the flesh, he showed us the gospel way of life, he suffered, died on the cross, was buried and rose from the dead.
 He did this so that we could be saved by imitation of him, and recover our original status as sons of God by adoption.